The illiquidity network of stocks in China's market crash: Results

-It is supposed that trading behaviors, especially the elementary actions like ask and bid of high frequency, would be essentially influenced by shocks like market crash.
-As can be seen in Figure~\ref{fig:tf_crash}(a), when stocks approached down limit on crash days, the volume of bid experienced an abrupt decline and then vanished, contrarily the ask volume soared, implying that many investors were forced to sell off shares owing to panic selling and risk prevention.
-However, approaching down limit might also happen on non-crash days.
-To further testify the impact from market crash on trading behaviors, we randomly select ten crash days and non-crash days to compose two different groups and compare the occurrence occupations of no-ask, no-bid, and no-quote when stocks experienced down limit.
-It is unexpected that crash days can be surprisingly distinguished from non-crash days.
-Specifically, as can be seen in Figure~\ref{fig:tf_crash}(b), no quotations, which would result in liquidity losing, mainly comes from no-bid on crash days instead of no-ask on non-crash days.
-This disguising impact from market crash to trading behaviors further suggest that in terms of illiquidity, whose calculations are based on both ask and bid, would inherently sense the footprints of market crash from the novel angle of trading decisions.
+It is assumed that trading behaviors, especially elementary actions such as asks and bids in high-frequency data, would be fundamentally influenced by shocks such as market crashes.
+As Fig.~\ref{fig:tf_crash}(a) shows, when stocks approached the down limit on crash days, the volume of bids experienced an abrupt decline and then vanished; in contrast, the ask volume soared, implying that many investors were forced to sell shares owing to panic selling and risk prevention.
+Note that, here, these randomly selected stocks are only employed to produce an intuitive and vivid picture of how liquidity varies from noncrash to crash days in the raw data.
+However, approaching the down limit might also occur on noncrash days.
+To further test the impact of market crashes on trading behaviors, we randomly select ten crash days and noncrash days to compose two different groups and compare the occurrence frequencies of no-ask, no-bid, and no-quote when stocks experienced a lower limit.
+In an unexpected and surprising finding, crash days can be distinguished from noncrash days.
+Specifically, as seen in Fig.~\ref{fig:tf_crash}(b), no quotations, which would result in liquidity loss, mainly come from no-bids on crash days instead of no-asks on noncrash days.
+This opaque impact of market crashes on trading behaviors further suggests that illiquidity, the calculation of which is based on both asks and bids, would inherently capture the potential for market crashes from the novel perspective of trading decisions.